 At $\gamma{=}1$, corresponding to purely conditional denoising without explicit guidance amplification, reconstruction quality improves relative to unconditional sampling but remains consistently suboptimal.
 In particular, sparse-observation cases still show under-enforcement of measurement consistency, indicating that conditioning alone is insufficient to fully assimilate sensor information during the reverse diffusion process.

+To make the guidance-weight selection criterion explicit, Table~\ref{tab:gamma_sweep} reports an expanded sweep for representative observation densities.
+At 300 observations, stronger guidance improves RRMSE from $0.311$ at $\gamma{=}1.0$ to $0.303$ at $\gamma{=}1.5$ and $0.298$ at $\gamma{=}2.0$, with only a marginal additional gain at $\gamma{=}3.0$.
+However, this trend does not persist at higher observation densities: at 3000 observations, $\gamma{=}3.0$ increases RRMSE to $0.291$, and at 8000 observations it becomes clearly unstable, reaching $0.481$.

-Best performance is obtained for intermediate guidance values ($\gamma \in [1.5, 2.5]$), where RRMSE is minimized and MAC is maximized.
+Best performance is therefore obtained for intermediate guidance values ($\gamma \in [1.5, 2.0]$), where RRMSE is minimized or remains close to the best value while MAC and SSIM stay consistently high.
 In this regime, the guidance term effectively acts as a learned correction toward observation-consistent states, while the unconditional branch preserves global coherence and physically plausible flow structure.
-For excessively large $\gamma$, performance begins to degrade, suggesting overfitting to sparse or noisy measurements at the expense of prior consistency.
+For excessively large $\gamma$, performance degrades, especially at higher observation densities, suggesting that over-amplified guidance can over-correct the reverse diffusion trajectory and disrupt prior consistency.

+We therefore fix $\gamma{=}2$ in the main experiments not because it is always the single best value for every density or metric, but because it provides a reliable global choice across observation densities, test slices, and wind directions.
 Overall, this behavior supports the interpretation of CFG as a controllable posterior-sampling mechanism: the unconditional diffusion model represents a learned geometry-aware prior over urban flow fields, while the guidance term injects a data-driven approximation of measurement consistency during sampling.
 The parameter $\gamma$ governs the balance between these two contributions, analogous to the trade-off between background and observation terms in classical data assimilation.